Pregnancy complications in the third trimester

-If your partner has a high-risk pregnancy or health concerns, the final months might not be the exciting countdown you expected.
+If your partner has a high-risk pregnancy or health concerns, the third trimester might not be the exciting countdown you expected.
 Instead, you and your partner might be going through a lot of worry and frustration.

 Common pregnancy complications in the third trimester include: